ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 ## DR Orchestrator (KSYS) architecture
 {: #ksys-arch}

-The **DR Orchestrator (KSYS)**, acting as the operational core within user accounts, is critical in executing and managing DR workflows, specifically for PowerVS instances.
+The **DR Orchestrator (KSYS)**, acting as the operational core within user accounts, is critical in running and managing DR workflows, specifically for PowerVS instances.
 This component manages the deployment, configuration, and operation of VMs required during DR.

 ### VM Orchestration and workflow management
 {: #vmorch}